Settlement and Judgment Processing Guidelines

 The Legislature authorized state agencies to make settlement and judgment payments out of their agency appropriations for causes brought against the state in a federal or state court.

-Settlement and judgment payments are limited by the provisions in the General Appropriations Act (GAA), Article IX Section 16.04 and the riders associated with the Judgment and Settlement line item strategy.
+Settlement and judgment payments are limited by the provisions in the GAA, Article IX Section 16.04 and the riders associated with the judgment and settlement line item strategy.

 Article IX Limitations: